If you are wanting to join the food truck industry, then we have one question for you to ponder:

 Or maybe you think joining the food truck industry is just a pipe dream.

 Maybe you don’t know what your food truck concept will be.

 Whatever the case might be, we want you to ponder what is holding you back from following your food truck dream.

 After you have taken some time to do that, we want you to think of real solutions to these problems.
 We also want you to remember that joining the food truck industry can be a process.
 In fact, that’s how it is for many mobile kitchen owners.
 After all, food trucks are not cheap.

 The key is doing something every day to make your dream come true.
 While everyone wants to make their dreams happen overnight, there is a lot that goes into a food truck business.

 For example, you have to find your location(s).
-You also have to look into food truck permits, rules, regulations, laws, etc. Not to mention, it would be in your best interest to come up with a business plan, especially if you plan on securing funding via a bank or investors.
-You also have to create a menu, pick a food truck concept, possibly hire an employee, create a logo and the list could go on and on.
+You also have to look into food truck permits, rules, regulations, laws, etc. Not to mention, it would be in your best interest to come up with a business plan.
+This is especially true if you plan on securing funding via a bank or investors.
+You also have to create a menu, pick a food truck concept, possibly hire employees, and create a logo.
+The list could go on and on.

 So, with that in mind, entering the food truck industry should be a process.
 While you are trying to secure funding, saving up for a downpayment or just saving up for the entire cost of a food truck, you should be taking care of the other aspects of your food truck business.

 We understand that time might be one of the many different things holding you back.
 But even if you work on your food truck dream during the nights, weekends or just a few hours a week, that is, of course, better than not working on your food truck business at all.